We do not offer a commercial waste collection service.

-We do not collect commercial clinical waste but would suggest that you contact www.yell.com for details of contractors.
+We do not collect commercial clinical waste but would suggest that you search online for details of local contractors.

 Clinical waste is any waste which poses a threat of infection to humans.
 The term also includes drugs or other pharmaceutical products.

-Clinical waste is mainly produced by hospitals, health clinics, doctors' surgeries and veterinary practices, but also arises from residential homes, nursing homes and private households.
+Commercial clinical waste is mainly produced by hospitals, health clinics, doctors' surgeries, and veterinary practices, but can also arise from residential homes, nursing homes and private households.